 CatheterOut is becoming...
 BladderSafe!

-As our research advances guidance for best practices in urinary catheter management, we continue to update the resources we provide to the healthcare community.
-As part of our current update to CatheterOut, we are rebranding this website to BladderSafe to indicate our shift away from focusing only on catheter-related safety issues, to helping clinicians more holistically address urinary management of hospitalized patients.
+As our research advances best practices in urinary catheter management, we continue to update the resources we provide to the healthcare community.
+As part of our current update to CatheterOut, we are rebranding this website to BladderSafe to indicate our shift away from focusing only on catheter-related safety issues towards helping clinicians more holistically address urinary management of hospitalized patients.
 This shift begins with the release of our new BladderSafe mobile app!

 BladderSafe Mobile App